michael-jones253/jets-monsters-swift-game-fun/README.md

 Coming from a C++/C background Swift seems a much more palatable syntax to Objective-C. However, no exceptions?
 The optional or nullable value somewhat salvages the situation, so instead of throwing an exception let the function return nil for the object.

 ## Motivation for writing this game.
-I was applying for a C++ game job and it was suggested by the prospective employer that I try a home game project.
+I was applying for a C++ game job at a future start-up and it was suggested by the prospective employer that I try a home game project.
 Xcode and SpriteKit is free and quick to learn compared to Unity.
 Plus I got to learn Swift.
 I wasn't trying to produce a commercially appealing game, just learn game concepts.
 However, I did try and use some best practises and scalability.

-The employer seemed happy enough with what I had done when I demonstrated it and gave a brief walk-through, however the start up will not get going until later this year, by which time I hope to be employed.
-However, it is always good to keep the mind active :)
+The employer seemed happy with what I had done when I demonstrated it and gave a brief walk-through, however the start up wasn't ready to start up.

 ## Some best practises and scalability used.